 WooCommerce: Calculate Sales by State

-You’re filling out your tax reports… and then find out WooCommerce doesn’t give you this calculation by default!
+You’re filing your tax returns and need to know how much you earned in each state… but then find out WooCommerce doesn’t give you this calculation by default within its reports!

-Don’t cry ๐Ÿ™‚ Today I’ll show you a quick snippet to calculate that in a second.
+Don’t worry – today I’ll share a quick snippet so that you can calculate the amount you need in a second.
 Feel free to change the year, the country and the states in the snippet.

-PHP Snippet: Get Sales by State @ WooCommerce Admin (Reports)
+PHP Snippet: Generate Sales by State Report @ Custom WooCommerce Admin Subpage

 /**